-The UK Association for Music Education – Music Mark is committed to protecting the privacy of visitors to our website, and the confidentiality of any personal information provided to us via this website.
+The Federation of Music Services (FMS) is committed to protecting the privacy of visitors to our website, and the confidentiality of any personal information provided to us via this website.

 Our Use of Your Personal Information